benjiemalinao87/voice-ai-platform/docs/lesson_learn.md

 **Key Insight:**
 Intent classification should happen on USER messages, not AI responses.
 The user's actual spoken words are what determine the intent, not how the AI responds to them.

+---

+## Branch Visualization Race Condition Fix (Dec 2024)

+**Problem:**
+When user says "Latte" during a voice call, the AI responds correctly ("One Latte coming up!"), but the visual flow marking incorrectly shows "Espresso" (the first branch option) as the selected path.

+**Root Cause:**
+Race condition between async intent classification and `speech-start` event:
+1. User says "Latte" → intent classification starts asynchronously
+2. Branch node gets marked as visited/completed
+3. AI starts speaking → `speech-start` event fires
+4. `speech-start` handler sees branch is visited, calls `findNextNodes()[0]`
+5. This ALWAYS returns the first edge (Espresso) regardless of classification result
+6. Espresso gets highlighted before classification completes

+**Fix Applied:**
+Added `isClassifyingIntent` flag to `flowTraversalRef`:
+1. Set `traversal.isClassifyingIntent = true` before calling `classifyIntent()`
+2. In `speech-start` handler: skip advancement if `isClassifyingIntent` is true AND current node is branch
+3. Clear flag in `.finally()` blocks after classification completes
+4. Reset flag on `call-start` and `call-end` events

+**Files Changed:**
+- `src/components/AgentFlowCreator/index.tsx`

+**What NOT to do:**
+- Don't use `findNextNodes()[0]` blindly on branch nodes - edges are in array order, not intent order
+- Don't assume async operations complete before the next event fires
+- Don't mix React state (`setIsClassifyingIntent`) with ref state (`traversal.isClassifyingIntent`) without synchronizing both

+**Key Insight:**
+When dealing with async operations that affect UI state, use synchronous ref flags for immediate checks in event handlers.
+React state updates are batched and may not be visible immediately in subsequent event callbacks.